 If hard winter freezes are at least four-six weeks away you can continue planting potted nursery stock and Spring Flowering Bulbs.
 West of the Cascades our typical late fall temperatures are mild enough that you can still fall plant through the end of November.
-We include Fall Planting Instructions and our Raintree Plant Owners Manual with each fall order we ship; or view the Raintree Plant Owners Manual under Growing Info, top tool bar.
+We include Fall Planting Instructions and our Raintree Plant Owners Manual with each fall order we ship; or click on Growing Info from our home page to view or download the Raintree Plant Owners Manual.

 FALL BULBS: It is time to Plant your Spring Flowering bulbs when the soil has cooled to about 50-55°F. For best results have your bulbs in the ground at least 6 weeks before your first hard freeze (26°F) to give roots time to establish.
 If hard freeze is fast approaching you can plant bulbs in containers and sink the containers into the ground for the winter, or keep the containers in a cool garage to receive enough chill hours without being damaged by too much freezing.
 When the bulbs come into bloom next spring, move the pots to add color to your landscape or home, or as gifts.